Versatile Symbolic Music-for-Music Modeling via Function Alignment: Experiments

 \subsubsection{Chord to Melody}

 The results in subjective evaluation (Fig.~\ref{fig:subjective}a) shows that the our proposed adapters (FA-Self, FA-Cross) achieve comparable performance compared to Melody T5.
-Cocomulla is not effective on the task, achieving even lower performance compared to a encoder-decoder training. is also demonstrated in objective evaluation results (Tab.~\ref{tab:ppl}).
+Coco-Mulla is not effective on the task, achieving even lower performance compared to the Enc-Dec model. is also demonstrated in objective evaluation results (Tab.~\ref{tab:ppl}).